 The Virtual columns are computed columns.
-They will be computed based on information inserted/Updated.
+They will be

 In MariaDB two types of virtual columns are available.

-1. VIRTUAL virtual columns
+- VIRTUAL virtual

-2. PERSISTENT virtual columns
+virtual columns

-Persistent virtual columns are half-way between being truly virtual and being regular columns.
-The main difference compared to virtual virtual columns is that the calculated data is actually stored in the database.
+are half-way between being truly virtual and being regular columns.
+The main

 The imaginary use case is that there is a sales team in a company and you would like to evaluate if a particular salesperson is eligible for a bonus.
 In order to get a bonus, you need to sell above the average for the day and be in the top 5 amongst the salespeople.